shawsa/odeiter/docs/index.md

 more flexible.
 So I made `odeiter` which takes advantage of Python generators.

 Generators decouple the solver code from the looping body.
-In general, you don't want to simply compute the soltuion to your system.
+In general, you don't want to simply compute the solution to your system.
 You want to compute the solution **and** do something with the solution.
 For example, the following animation was made using `odeiter` and it solves the system
 $$
 x''(t) = -x, \qquad x(0) = 0, \qquad x'(0) = 1
 $$
-using 6 different solvers, simultaineously.
-At each time step it plots the solution, computes the relative erorr, and plots the relative error.
+using 6 different solvers, simultaneously.
+At each time step it plots the solution, computes the relative error, and plots the relative error.
 ![](https://raw.githubusercontent.com/shawsa/odeiter/refs/heads/main/examples/simultaneous_solves.gif)

 This can be done with `solve_ivp` but one would have to store the entire solution for each solve in memory and *then* loop again to perform the plotting.
-That doesn't sound so bad for a system with only two variables (since it's a second order equation), but this becomes imensly important when you want to solve PDEs where the number of dimensions can easily be in the thousands or millions.
+That doesn't sound so bad for a system with only two variables (since it's a second order equation), but this becomes immensely important when you want to solve PDEs where the number of dimensions can easily be in the thousands or millions.

 ## Memory Efficient

-For example, I used `odeiter` to solve a neuralfield eqution on a bumpy-sphere.
+For example, I used `odeiter` to solve a neural field equation on a bumpy-sphere.
 A neural field equation is an integro-differential equation, so the resulting ODE had hundreds of thousands of dimensions, one for each sample point on the surface.
 At each time step, I plot the solution (left) and I also plot the maximum value